firefly-iii/import-configurations/de/dkb/README.md

 4. You should remove the fake transaction labelled `Abschluss`.
 It appears on the first of every month and only displays the current account balance.
 Because the format is not a valid transaction, the CSV importer will throw an error on this line.
 This is optional because the error does not do any harm besides showing up.

+5. You may wish to set `skip_form` to `true` in your local copy of the configurations to skip a few clicks.
+By default the form is presented so that you can double-check the configuration before you perform your first import.

 ## Automation

-If you wish to automate these steps, have a look at [Firefly III DKB CSV Fixer](https://github.com/MadWalnut/firefly-iii-dkb-csv-fix).
-It can apply all needed changes to your CSV file with single command or click.
+If you wish to automate steps 1-4, have a look at [Firefly III DKB CSV Fixer](https://github.com/MadWalnut/firefly-iii-dkb-csv-fix).
+It can apply all needed changes to your CSV file with a single command or click.